Drummer remembered for his talents and service

 But music wasn’t all Mourning was known for.
 His friends said he was a humble man.

-“We were devastated because we knew that Marc had been down at the Lord’s Diner volunteering earlier that day,” said John Spear, friend and mayor of Kechi.
+“We were devastated because we knew that Marc had been down at the Lord’s Diner volunteering earlier that day,” said John Speer, friend and mayor of Kechi.

 Mourning spent five days a week as a volunteer cook at The Lord’s Diner.
 It served as an outlet for him after losing his son several years ago.